 - Shrinkage – This is a factor to take in to account holidays, sickness meetings etc. If you are unsure of what is included in shrinkage then we have written a comprehensive guide on how to calculate shrinkage

 The calculations are quite complex and involved, but we have simplified them down to make it easier.
 Unfortunately, the calculations are so involved that even Call Centre Helper’s super-fast servers run out at around 400 agents.

-Click here to try out the new staffing calculator.
+Click here to try out the new Erlang Calculator for call centre staffing.

 Need to calculate the number of agents for web chat and emails?